peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         int mode,
         bool errorThrow);

-Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream.
+Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U+FEFF) if it appears first in the stream.

 <b>Parameters:</b>

  * <i>stream</i>: A readable byte stream.

  * <i>mode</i>: The method to use when detecting encodings other than UTF-8 in the byte stream.
-This usually involves checking whether the stream begins with a byte-order mark (BOM, U + FEFF) or a non-zero basic code point (NZB, U + 0001 to U + 007F) before reading the rest of the stream.
+This usually involves checking whether the stream begins with a byte-order mark (BOM, U+FEFF) or a non-zero basic code point (NZB, U+0001 to U+007F) before reading the rest of the stream.
 This value can be one of the following:

  * 0: UTF-8 only.